clayj-cyber/adventure_project/README.md

 11. Required Software
 Python 3.x (required to run the game)
+Built-in python library "random"

 ## Technical Specification
 *Detail the main algorithms, libraries, and technologies you plan to use.
 Explain your choice of technology and how it supports your project goals.*

-Using time and random as the main libraries which are built-in Python libraries.
-I used built-in libraries because they are easy to implement.
-This also ensures the game is lightweight and can run without outside dependencies.
+I plan to use random as the main library which is a built-in Python libraries.
+I used built-in libraries because they are easy to implement and as a new programmer I did not want to stretch myself too thin with technicalities.
+This also ensures the game is lightweight and can run without outside dependencies with unique installation.

 Combat System: